icebreakerone/perseus-demo-energy/README.md

 - Grant types authorization Code and Refresh Token
 - Response type Code
 - Access Token Type jwt
+- Scopes `offline_access` and both Registry License URLs this deployment offers the energy consumption data under, each being `SCHEME_BASE_URL` followed by `/license/energy-consumption-edp-cap/2026-03-12` and `/license/energy-consumption-emissions-edp-cap-fsp/2026-03-12`.
+A client requests one of them, not both.
+The second is for the case where a single permission also covers the CAP sharing the resulting emissions data with the consumer's chosen FSP, and the Scheme Catalog Requirements allow either by carrying `ib1:requireOneOrMoreOf` on `dcterms:license`.
+Per the
-- Scopes `offline_access` and the Registry License URL that this deployment issues, which is `SCHEME_BASE_URL` followed by `/license/energy-consumption-edp-cap/2026-03-12`.
-Per the [IB1 OAuth profile](https://specification.trust.ib1.org/oauth-with-member-identity-certificates/1.0/#oauth-profile) the scope *is* a Registry License URL, so it changes whenever the Registry publishes a new version of the license, and a client registered for a superseded version will reject the scope this server advertises
+  [IB1 OAuth profile](https://specification.trust.ib1.org/oauth-with-member-identity-certificates/1.0/#oauth-profile)
+  the scope *is* a Registry License URL, so it changes whenever the Registry publishes a new version of a license, and a client registered only for a superseded version will reject the scopes this server advertises
 - Redirect urls to match your production and/or development and local redirect URLs

 ![Authentication Method None](docs/authentication-method-none.png)